WindowsLogic-Productions/Tweeter/README.md

 <img src="https://windowslogic.co.uk/img/tweeter.png" width="250"></img>

 # About Tweeter
-Tweeter is a small Gecko-based application for using Twitter easily on your Windows computer.
+Tweeter was a small Gecko-based application for using Twitter easily on your Windows computer.
 I have made this open-source as I would like people to help on this project and add new features etc.

 The goal is to create a nice application for using Twitter without the need of a browser.